 Kelly Thompson - Kelly has lived in Indian River County since 2011.
 After studying art at UCLA, she became interested in historic preservation and was a member of the Los Angeles Conservancy (9 years), the Lighthouse Society (3 years), and the San Pedro Bay Historical Society (2 years).
-She is a docent at the Hallstrom House and enjoys art, photography and cooking.
+She enjoys art, photography and cooking.

 Pat Luther - Pat Luther was born in Fort Pierce before WWII was over.
 His mother came to Florida when she was 11 years old, settling in Sebastian, Florida.
 Pat served in the military during the Viet Nam era in the U. S. Army and returned to Vero Beach to be with his family.
 He loves the simple towns where he was raised (Wabasso and Vero) as well as antiques and is now one of them!
 Pat is a Vero business owner but his passion is grilling for large crowds.
 Another of his passions is the history and preservation of old things in Indian River County.